What Can I Do?

 - Keep emergency phone numbers with you at all times.

 - Take valuable documents: passports, birth certificates, marriage certificates, immigration papers, health cards, SIN cards, bank books and bank cards.
+It’s also a good idea to keep copies of these documents somewhere safe in case you aren’t able to access the official copies when you’re ready to leave.

 - If possible, bring documents that prove you have been living at the same address as your partner.